 The current Board of Supervisors consists of:

-Chairman, Jeff Ryan of North Helena Valley; Vice Chair, Scott Blackman of the Craig area; members, Jeff Ryan of North Helena Valley, Ron Ingersoll of the Wolf Creek/Dearborn River area, Stephen Granzow of East Helena Valley, Jeanette Nordahl of the Lincoln Area and Sarah Howe-Cobb of the Augusta area and Stan Frasier of the south Helena Valley.
+Chairman, Jeff Ryan of North Helena Valley; Vice Chair, Scott Blackman of the Craig area; Treasurer, Jeanette Nordahl of the Lincoln Area; members, Ron Ingersoll of the Wolf Creek/Dearborn River area, Stephen Granzow of East Helena Valley, Sarah Howe Cobb of the Augusta area and Stan Frasier of the south Helena Valley.
 Associate Supervisors (non-voting, appointed by the board) include Alan Rollo of Great Falls, David Martin of Helena, and Karl Christians of Helena Valley.

 The Helena Field Office for the Natural Resources Conservation Service has four staff members, John George, District Conservationist; Diane Fitzgerald, Soil Conservationist; Darcy Goodson, Soil Conservationist; and Jim Williams, Soil Con.
 Technician.